Univariate (statistics): Histograms

 Histograms are used to estimate distribution of the data, with the frequency of values assigned to a value range called a bin.

 Pie charts

-Pie chart is a circle divided into portions that represent the relative frequencies or percentages of a population or a sample belonging to different categories.
+A pie chart is a circle divided into portions that represent the relative frequencies or percentages of a population or a sample belonging to different categories.

-Univariate distributions
+Distributions

 Univariate distribution is a dispersal type of a single random variable described either with a probability mass function (pmf) for discrete probability distribution, or probability density function (pdf) for continuous probability distribution.
 It is not to be confused with multivariate distribution.